wet-boew/wet-boew-drupal/modules/apps/wetkit_theme/README.md

 Helps with theming and provides many layouts

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Thene @ drupal.org/project/panopoly_theme
+* This App is based on and often pulls upstream upstream from Panopoly Theme @ drupal.org/project/panopoly_theme
-* The latest upstream sync has been checked against commit: bfc11d5 (Verified)
+* The latest upstream sync has been checked against commit: 238334b (Verified)
 * Panopoly Theme is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

 Key Features (Panopoly Theme)